cj-wong/photo-dash/README.md

 ### Functionality

 - On boot, if no images are loaded, the photo frame will display a kind of boot screen.
 After at least one image has been shown, the boot screen will never show until rebooted.
 - A slideshow option is available by default.
 This is required for full functionality, even when not using the exact photo frame.
+Slideshow order seems to be similar or identical to that of file order in Linux. ***This may need some investigation.***
 - Directories are supported.
 However, `photo_dash.image.DashImg` will not use these unless specified as the destination.
 Empty directories are skipped.
 - FAT32 (for the USB gadget) is well supported, but other file systems have not been tested.
 - Images stay in memory on the photo frame.
 As a result, if the endpoint's USB gadget encounters an issue, the images on the photo frame may not be up-to-date.
 Because of this limitation, you cannot visually debug problems with the endpoint if images are shown.